roadsnail/Pi-ve/README.md

 There are between 1 and a maximum of 8 timed 'On' periods per day for both Heating and Hot Water.
 Heating and/or Hot Water is 'Off' during the periods between the Time Slots.

-By default, the current day's Time Slots should be listed.
+By default, the current day's Time Slots are listed under the HW Daily Time Slots and CH Daily Time Slots columns.
 Pressing a 'Day' button selects all of the Time Slots for a particular day for both Heating and Hot Water.
-These are listed under the HW Daily Time Slots and CH Daily Time Slots columns.

 The Time Slots are changed using the four buttons: SAVE, CANCEL, ADD and DELETE.